James Abourezk: Advocacy

 After leaving the Senate, Abourezk served as legal counsel for the Islamic Republic of Iran in Washington, D.C., leading The New York Times to call him "Iran's Man in Washington".
 He defended the Islamic Republic in lawsuits seeking payment for contracts entered into by the former Shah's government, and sought to recoup Iranian assets that were allegedly taken by Mohammad Reza Pahlavi and his wife.

-In 1980, Abourezk founded the American-Arab Anti-Discrimination Committee, a grassroots civil rights organization.
+Senator Abourezk was outraged by the 1967 USS Liberty incident and openly inquired about the circumstances of the attack: "The shame of the U.S.S.
+Liberty incident is that our sailors were treated as though they were enemies, rather than the patriots and heroes that they were.
+There is no other incident beyond Israeli attack on the U.S.S.
+Liberty – that shows the power of the Israeli Lobby by being able to silence successive American governments.
+Allowing the lies told by the Israelis and their minions in the U.S. is disheartening to all of us who are proud of our servicemen."In 1980, Abourezk founded the American-Arab Anti-Discrimination Committee, a grassroots civil rights organization.
 In 1989, he published his Advise and Dissent: Memoirs of South Dakota and the U.S. Senate (ISBN 1-55652-066-2).
-He was the co-author, along with Hyman Bookbinder, of Through Different Eyes: Two Leading Americans — a Jew and an Arab — Debate U. S. Policy in the Middle East (1987), (ISBN 0917561392).
+He was the co-author, along with American Jewish Committee, of Through Different Eyes: Two Leading Americans — a Jew and an Arab — Debate U. S. Policy in the Middle East (1987), (ISBN 0917561392).